-Architecture students attended talks at 'The Dream of Architecture', a WIT Architecture Alumni Association sponsored seminar held in Dublin last week
+Architecture students attended talks at 'The Dream of Architecture', a SETU Architecture Alumni Association sponsored seminar held in Dublin last week

 Former Minister of State and current Dublin City Councillor, Ciarán Cuffe, spoke with great energy and passion about his background in architecture and how it had influenced his political career, particularly in the campaign to improve the quality of shared public space.
 Students who had traveled to Dublin for the meeting were given a preview of the new proposals for the pedestrianisation of College Green, a project which will transform the area directly in front of Trinity College into Dublin's most important civic space.